EBISPOT/SumStats/README.md

 - loading by chromosome will save the data under the chr<chr> hdf5 group
     - a file named `file_<chromosome>.h5` will be created, under the `bychr` directory, one for each chromosome, where bp block groups that blong to this chromosome will be stored (and the corresponding info/associations)
 - loading by snp will save the data under the snp<rsid> hdf5 group
-    - a file named `file_<chromosome>.h5` will be created, under the `bysnp` directory, one for each chromosome, where the variant groups that belong to this chromosome will be stored (and the corresponding info/associations)
+    - a file named `file_<bp_step>.h5` will be created, under the `bysnp` directory, one for each chromosome, where the variant groups that belong to this chromosome will be stored (and the corresponding info/associations)

+In the configuration file we have set the max bp location and the bp step that we want.
+Each study is split into chromosomes.
+Each chromosome sub-set is further split up into <bp_step> pieces based on the range, so bp 0 to max_bp with step bp_range, where bp_range = max_bp / bp_step.

+So we loop through the chromosome for (default) 16 ranges of base pair locations, and create separate files for each chromosome.
+They are then loaded in the corresponding bysnp/<chr>/file_<bp_step>.h5 file.

 # Loading
 Once the package is installed you can load studies and search for studies using the command line toolkit